 Sometimes known as muscle memory, the sense of where our bodies are in space is called proprioception, the perception of body awareness.
 More easily demonstrated than explained, proprioception is the "unconscious" awareness of where the various regions of the body are located at any one time.
 (This can be demonstrated by anyone closing their eyes and waving their hand around.
 Assuming proper proprioceptive function, at no time will the person lose awareness of where the hand actually is, even though it is not being detected by any of the other senses).

-Tags: Health Medical Pharma, muscle tissue, Tissue (biology), primary purpose, Connective tissue, nervous tissue
+Tags: Health Medical Pharma, Connective tissue, muscle tissue, primary purpose, Tissue (biology)

 Incoming search terms: